-It is likely that this Übung will really require the two weeks allocated.
-Read the entire document and maybe decide to have only a quick look at task 1 and then perform (partly) the other tasks at first.
-Please hand in (or e-mail torda@zbh.uni-hamburg.de) a brief written report answering the following questions not later then 20.
-December 2007.
+It is likely that this Übung will really require the allocated two weeks.
+Read the entire document and maybe it would nice if you decide to have a quick look at task 1 and then perform (partly) the other tasks at first.
+Please e-mail (at mahmood@zbh.uni-hamburg.de) a brief written report answering the following questions not later than 20.
+December 2008.